 Get your first transfer for free by signing up for Transferwise.

-After starting with Charles Schwab (okay for Jeremy and I but not scalable), then moving to Ubiquity (awful), we've finally landed on an easy-to-use platform: Guideline.
-Most importantly, Guideline integrates with Gusto making contributions easy to manage.
+After starting with Charles Schwab (okay for business owners but not scalable), then moving to Ubiquity (awful), we finally landed on an easy-to-use platform: Guideline.
+Most importantly, Guideline integrates with Gusto and Rippling making contributions easy to manage.

 Online businesses should use cloud-based tools that integrate with their other cloud-based tools.
 This sounds silly but is a useful feature when considering new software.